Take a look again How to Experience the Old Masters - Thames & Hudson

 Description

 Totem does not deny the particular complexities and barriers associated with viewing art from other eras.
 Instead, it offers readers a new formula to help illuminate this kind of art.
-Its method not only provides the viewer with tools for interpreting a work of art but also assumes that part of this knowledge already resides within us.
-In other words, everyone can share in the enriching experience of Old Master images.
+Its method not only provides the viewer with tools for interpreting a work of art but also assumes that part of this knowledge is already within us.
+In other words, everyone can share in the enriching experience of Old Master paintings.

 The Thames & Hudson manufactory was founded in 1949 by Walter and Eva Neurath.
 Their greatest passion and mission was to create a “museum without walls” and to make the world of art, as well as the research of leading scientists, accessible to a broad audience.
 To reflect international perspectives, the company's name combined the rivers flowing through London and New York, represented in its logo by two dolphins symbolizing friendship and intelligence, one facing east, the other west, suggesting a connection between the Old World and the New.